 Influencer marketing is emerging as a highly popular aspect of modern marketing strategies.
 The perks of it are that you can leverage the voice of someone who already has the ear of your best buyers.

 To start, identify influencers who speak directly to your buyer personas, then reach out to see if you can form a partnership in order to leverage products or share content.

 Additionally, influencers could be customer advocates!
 In a survey conducted by TrustRadius, 84% of participants said they would be willing to do more than they already have in terms of advocacy, and an additional 27% said they would be willing to provide a testimonial for the vendor.

 3. Time Your Marketing Campaigns

-Certain personas will be more active on specific channels.
-Marketers can analyze their personas and determine where their target audience is spending the most time — aka, where will they most likely see the content you distribute?
+Certain personas are more active on specific channels.
+Marketers can analyze their personas and determine where their target audience is spending the most time — where will they most likely see the content you distribute?